alainncls/book-a-room/README.md

 2. Test the frontend with `npm run test`
 3. Launch the webapp with `npm run start`
 4. The webapp is available at http://localhost:8080/

+## To Do

+* Tests frontend
+* Reload after booking is confirmed
+* Display a notification when a transaction is confirmed
+* Name the rooms
+* Create rooms on migration
+* Add a "back office page to administrate the rooms